aplteam/Tester2/docs/Tester2-Reference.md

    would pop up as "Inactive: Waiting for fix for bug 1291" in the "Result" column for the associated test function.

-### Helpers

-These are functions that are not required in order to run test cases but can make a programmer's life significantly easier.

-These functions are discussed in detail at [Managing test cases](#managing-test-cases).

 ## Helpers

+These are functions that are not required in order to run test cases, but can make a programmer's life significantly easier.

 Two scenarios are very common: